Charles Hoskins Master: Education

 Charles was educated at Eton and at Clare College, Cambridge 1867 - 1870.
 Being accepted at Inner Temple November 1869 as a barrister but never practiced.

 Barrow Green Court

-Barrow Green Court was built in the early 17th Century on the landed estate of the Hoskins family.
-Which Became the Hoskins Master family when in 1753 Legh Master married Katherine Hoskins heir to the Barrow Green Estate.
+Barrow Green Court was built in the early 17th Century on the landed estate of the Hoskins family who had been in ownership since 1587.
+The family Became Hoskins Master, when in 1753 Legh Master married Katherine Hoskins heir to the Barrow Green Estate.
 After nearly 210 years of ownership the property was sold in 1963.
 It was later owned by Mr Al Fayed owner of Harrods.

 His Obituary noted that; whilst at Oxted Mr Master took a great interest in local affairs.
 He was Lord of The Manor of Oxted and patron of the Living.
 He presented Master Park to the Village.
 He was a Justice of the Peace and a Deputy-Lieutenant for the county of Surrey from 1900, and in 1901 was High Sheriff.
 His elder son Charles, in line with family tradition took up residency of Barrow Green Court in 1925.
+In 1935 Charles was reported to be Lord of the Manor at Barrow Green Court, President and Managing Director of Friary Brewery Company.
+During the Great War he had commanded the Farnham Company of The Queen's Royal Regiment serving in India.